Shingles (Herpes Zoster) & HIV

 Who is at risk for shingles?

-How is shingles related to HIV?
+How is shingles linked to HIV?

-Because of this, people with HIV tend to have higher rates of shingles or of getting shingles multiple times.
-This is especially true for those with high viral loads and lower CD4 counts.
-Some people may also get shingles soon after they start antiretroviral therapy (ART) as their immune system is changing and responding to the drugs.
+Because people with HIV have a compromised immune system, they tend to have higher rates of shingles.
+They may also get shingles multiple times.
+This is especially true for those with high viral loads and lower CD4 counts (numbers of white blood cells that fight infection).4,5

 Shingles is common in people living with HIV